ThomasVirgo/Supabase-Test-Client/README.md

 - dont let extra players join past 4 players or if game has started

 ### Priority
-- show users joining on game page and show the game code
+- show users joining on game page, add hover pop ups with username and total score
-- allow users to see their first two cards before starting
 - update player scores and score history on completing a turn
 - create a method called finishTurn for DRY code
+- implement action cards, i.e. 7,8,9,10,J,Q

 ## Future features
 - integrate gifs into messages